StephanieArgy/StephanieArgy.github.io/now.md

 Having started my web development education with Al Zimmerman at the late Portland Code School, I'm now continuing on my own, following <a href="../codingCurriculum/">this (constantly evolving) self-designed curriculum</a>.

 * I'm supplementing that with coursework from [Treehouse](https://teamtreehouse.com/).
-(Right now, Front End Web Development: HTML Video and Audio.)
+(Right now, Front End Web Development: CSS Layout Basics.)

 * I'm transcribing all my notes from the classes I took at Portland Code School and posting them <a href="../pcsnotes/">here</a>.